nickaggarwal/TGI-template/README.md

 This guide demonstrates how to import a Llama-2 model to the Inferless platform.
 We'll be using Text Generation Inference (TGI) and import through Dockerfile for this process.

 ## Quick Start
-Here is a quick start to help you get up and running with this template on Inferless.
+Here is a quick guide to help you get started and running Llama-2 using TGI on Inferless.

 ### Fork the Repository
 Get started by forking the repository.
 You can do this by clicking on the fork button in the top right corner of the repository page.